• Skip to main content

 The holidays are on their way, so it’s time to start practicing your favorite side dishes!
 My delicious candied yams are the perfect place to start.

-They’re made simply with canned yams or sweet potatoes and then topped with a layer of butter slices, crumbled brown sugar, and then mini marshmallows.
+They’re made simply with canned yams or sweet potatoes and then topped with a layer of butter slices, crumbled brown sugar, and mini marshmallows.
 It’s so easy and so delicious!

 Everyone will love these easy candied yams – you will too!
 In just 30 minutes you’ll have an amazingly sweet and sticky candied yam side dish!
 It really doesn’t get any easier than this recipe!